-The popular musical duo Cantor Jeff Klepper and Rabbi Dan Freelander – authors of classics “Shalom Rav” and “Lo Alecha” – sing their greatest hits and comic satires, plus the music of Debbie Friedman with whom they performed over four decades.
+The popular Jewish-musical duo Cantor Jeff Klepper and Rabbi Dan Freelander – authors of classics like “Shalom Rav” and “Lo Alecha” – sing their greatest hits and comic satires, plus the music of the late Debbie Friedman, with whom they performed over four decades.

 Kol B’Seder Concerts and Programs

 Community & Family Concert • Shabbat Worship • Holiday Concerts

 Bring KB to your community as they celebrate 50 years of creative Jewish music.
 Sing and clap along with their legendary familiar songs.
 Give your community choir and musical friends the opportunity to perform with Jeff and Dan in a “Kol B’Seder Choir” created for your special event.

 Guest Composer Shabbat Service

 From “Shalom Rav” and “Haporeis Sukat Shalom,” to “Open Up Our Eyes” and “Yeish Kochavim,” Kol B’Seder’s melodies are woven into the fabric of American synagogue music.
 A service with Dan and Jeff on your bima, enhanced (optionally) by your Volunteer Choir is an unforgettable experience.
 If requested, Kol B’Seder’s entertaining sermon-in-song illustrates how their music came to be.

 A Legacy of Song: The Music of Debbie Friedman